• Skip to Content

 AJ 110 Drugs and Society 3 Units

 Students examine the history, evolution, classification, and physiological effects of psychoactive drugs.
-Federal and state drug regulations, U.S. responses to the drug dilemma, legalization, and trends related to prevention and harm reduction are also explored.
-Students also examine the relationship between drugs and different social conditions in the U.S., such as violence, crime, education, poverty, and health.
+Federal and state drug regulations, the drug dilemma, legalization, and strategies related to prevention and reduction are explored.
+Emphasis on the relationship between drugs and social conditions such as violence, crime, education, poverty, and health are analyzed.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L